 All the guests comment on the breakfast, location and lovely staff.
 The beautiful staircases and windows reflect the historic nature of the building, but the design is still modern and clean.

-Staying in an apartment in Copenhagen will allow you to have more peace and privacy while still being in one of the best locations in Copenhagen.
-This apartment is extremely light and bright with beautiful timber floors and is decorated in cool whites, greys and blues.
+Staying in an apartment in Copenhagen will allow you to have more peace and privacy while still being in one of the best locations in the city.

 Where to Stay in Copenhagen